anerisheth1/the-gripaaaa/index.md

 ## Results
 - Reliable detection and pose estimation of cubes
-- Stable approach and stopping behavior without oscillation
+- Approach and stop by cube detected via ArUco tags
 - Successful pickup and placement into onboard basket

 ---